Culvert Design Guidelines for Ecological Function

 Substrate Grain Size: A particle size distribution based on a particle count taken in the reference reach of at least 100 particles.
 This is also commonly referred to as a “pebble count.”
 Refer to Bunte and Abt (2001) for recommended sampling methods.

 Synthetic Width Method: A method of calculating culvert width dimensions when the current flow regime does not coincide with the geomorphic bankfull indicators such as in a relic channel or slough or no defining bankfull features exist (See bankfull definition).
-The synthetic width method was developed by USFWS fish passage engineers William Rice and Heather Hanson as a design method for culvert sizing in extensive wetland environments with very low entrenchment.
+The synthetic width method was developed by USFWS fish passage engineers as a design method for culvert sizing in extensive wetland environments with very low entrenchment.
 In many cases in these environments the bankfull width is very ill-defined, road fill height is to be minimized and velocity and substrate regime can be created to facilitate fish passage without the need to span the entire length of the wetland complex.
 AFPP notes this is still considered a work in progress.
 A description of the synthetic width method can be found under the Special Conditions, Section 2.1.5.4.

 Vertical Adjustment Potential: The elevations between which the streambed might vary over the service life of the structure.
 Refer to Chapter 5 of USFS (2008) for a thorough explanation of the factors that should be considered when determining the vertical adjustment potential (VAP).